SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 ## Summary

-Refactor the bundle creation process of UI5 Tooling to make it more efficient and to provide new features.
+Refactor the bundle creation process of UI5 CLI to make it more efficient and to provide new features.

 ## Motivation